 This one-of-a-kind dwarf daffodil features prominent, long, frilled trumpet that’s surrounded by reflexed vivid yellow petals and sepals.
 The ‘Peeping Tom’ daffodils are long-lived and vigorous.
 They grow about 8 to 12 inches in height.
-Flowering commences in spring.
+Flowering commences in early spring.

 This daffodil falls under the cyclamineus narcissus (Division VI) group.

 Narcissus ‘Barrett Browning’

 With their pure white, overlapping petals surrounding a distinctive red-orange cup with a yellow halo at the base, it would be difficult not to recognize the Narcissus ‘Barrett Browning’.